Skip to main content

 • Bullet (1+0, 2+1): Ultra-fast games lasting 1-3 minutes.
 Tests reflexes and intuition.

 • Blitz (3+0, 3+2, 5+0, 5+3): Fast-paced games of 3-10 minutes.
-Balance of speed and tactics.
+A great balance of speed and tactics.

 • Rapid (10+0, 15+10, 25+10): Moderate speed games of 10-30 minutes.
-Allows deeper calculation.
+Allows time for deeper calculation.

 Tips for Using a Chess Clock